dfelinto/blender-manual/manual/render/freestyle/parameter_editor/line_style/introduction.rst

 In Freestyle, the line style settings define the appearance of a line set using five main aspects:
 Stroke, Color, Alpha, Thickness, Geometry and Texture with each on a separate tab.
-These allow you to get many different styles of renders (technical draw, rough sketch, cartoon, oriental calligraphy, etc.).
+These allow you to get many different styles of renders (technical draw, rough sketch, cartoon, calligraphy, etc.).

 You can create as many line styles as you wish, and reuse a given line style for several line sets by selecting it from the select menu next to its name.